Networks for health services

 Care Quality Commission report warns the future quality of the health system is at risk as it struggles to cope with demand

 10 October 2017

 We respond to the CQC State of Care report, published in October 2017.

 The RCPCH Invited Reviews service has been running since mid-2012 and has completed over 70 reviews.
 This report outlines the learning and findings from the first 60 reviews.
 It gives clinicians, managers and commissioners some ideas for 'quick wins' to improve their service or where help may be u...

-OPEN UK is a UK clinical network connecting NHS Health Boards and Trusts who provide care for children with epilepsies, with regional epilepsy networks and a UK Working Group.
+OPEN UK is a clinical network connecting NHS Health Boards and Trusts that provide care for children with epilepsies with regional epilepsy networks and a UK Working Group.